dmitry/bukaha.com/index.md

-> Bukaha OÜ is software engineering company working with different tools to accomplish required specifications of the client needs.
+> Bukaha OÜ is software engineering company working with powerful tools to accomplish required specifications of the client needs.

 ## Main tooling